 When making sense of basic digital skills provision in any country, it is important to consider the history of previous policymaking and provision.
 In the UK, the above arrangements build on a decade of previous programmes, agencies and initiatives.
 One enduring legacy is the network of 'UK Online Centres' that was established in the 2000s.
 This continues to date in the form of 5,000 grassroots community organizations that have evolved to offer internet access and basic skills training under the quise of the 'Online Centres Network'.
 These centres are widely welcomed as continuing to offer a 'deep reach' for digital inclusion activities within communities (Tinder Foundation, 2016).
 That said, official evaluations during the centrally-funded phase of the programme raised concerns that 'many UK online centres are not reaching many people in the most excluded groups' (Wyatt et al., 2003).
+Given this background, state-supported digital skills provision in the UK is very much a 'patchwork' of policies, agencies and provision.
+Indeed, similar collections of national programmes, strategies and initiatives continue to be developed with an objective of supporting the provision of tuition, resources and access to technology for those with little or no level of digital skills.
+Many of these initiatives operate on a devolved communityspecific basis, with various local providers coordinated under larger nationwide programmes.

-State-supported digital skills provision tends to be a patchwork of policies, agencies and actions that operate on a devolved and community-specific basis.
+State-supported digital skills provision tends to be a patchwork of policies, agencies and actions that operate on a devolved and communityspecific basis.